Librarika/manual/docs/opacs.md

 # New Collections

-New Collections is the section where you can find those items which are added recently to a Library.
+New Collections is the section where you can find those items which has been added recently to your library.
 Only 100 new items will be displayed.

 * If you click on `New Collections` then all of the newly arrived items in your library will be appeared like below.